CLAUDIAROT/incinerators-in-decline/README.md

-# incinerators-in-decline
+# carto-location-click

-Interactive map for the collaboration between the Tishman Environment and Design Center and GAIA.
+Get data from Carto using the SQL API